Caterham 7: 620

 The Seven 620 is currently the top of the Seven range in terms of performance.
-With a 2.0 supercharged Ford Duratec engine and a six speed sequential gearbox, producing 310hp and a 0-60 time of 2.79s.
+With a 2.0 supercharged Ford Duratec engine and a six speed sequential gearbox, producing 310 hp and a 0-60 time of 2.79s.
 The 620 is only available as a factory built car.
 It is available in both S3 and SV chassis sizes.
 Pricing starts at £58,490.

 CSR 20

 The CSR 20 is a commemoration of 20 years of the CSR.
-The CSR is based on an SV chassis but featuring inboard pushrod front suspension and double wishbone rear suspension replacing the notmal De Dion tube found on the more standard Seven chassis.
+The CSR is based on an SV chassis but featuring inboard pushrod front suspension and double wishbone rear suspension replacing the normal De Dion tube found on the more standard Seven chassis.
 Caterham are only producing 20 of these commemorative models.
 This model comes standard with carbon front wings, uniquely embroiderd seats and tunnel top and a satin carbon dashboard.
 The CSR Twenty starts at £79,995.

 Superlight

 The Superlight is available in both S3 and SV chassis sizes.
 The list of standard equipment reflects the Superlight's bias to track work: Wide-track front suspension, 6-speed sequential manual gearbox, carbon-fibre dashboard and front wings, GRP aeroscreen, and seats, racing harness, removable steering wheel.
 Quoted weight for the Superlight is about 50 kg less than the Roadsport, due in part to the lack of a spare wheel and carrier.
 All Superlight cars use the 2-litre Ford Duratec engine in differing states of tune; the R400 with 210 bhp and R500 with 263 bhp.
 Caterham used to manufacture an R300 using the same engine at 175 bhp, but this car has effectively now become the Supersport R. With the launch of the R500 (April 2008), Caterham made available the options of a sequential gearbox and launch control.
 Quoted performance for the R500 is 0–60 in 2.88 seconds and a top speed of 150 mi/h.
 In October 2012 a supercharged model 'R600' for a race-series above the R300-class was released, including slick tyres and a sequential gearbox.
-The weight of the R600 was 1139 lbs or 517 kg.
+The weight of the R600 was 1139 lb.

 At the beginning of December 2008, Top Gear made the R500 its '2008 Car of the Year'.